Financial education and employee participation – a strong duo

 2. Financial education for a stronger future

-Financial education promotes long-term financial responsibility and self-determination.
-In contrast, worrying about your financial situation can put strain on your health and reduce motivation.
-Research has shown that financial wellbeing reduces absenteeism and increases employer attractiveness.
+Financial education fosters long-term financial responsibility and selfdetermination.
+In contrast, financial uncertainty can put strain on employees’ health and reduce motivation.
+Research has shown that financial wellbeing reduces absenteeism and boosts employer attractiveness.

-Financial literacy is a combination of awareness, knowledge, skills, and attitude and behaviour, and is necessary for making robust financial decisions, and ultimately for achieving financial .
+Financial literacy is a combination of awareness, knowledge, skills, attitude and behavior, and is necessary to make sound financial decisions, and ultimately to achieve individual financial wellbeing.

 3. Shared knowledge promotes team spirit

-Employee Participation Programs can be a unifying factor within a company—provided everyone understands the rules.
-Financial education for all promotes equality, helps employees understand corporate structures and financial indicators, and strengthens the shared focus on the organization’s goals.
+Employee participation can be a unifying force within a company—provided everyone understands the rules.
+Financial education for all promotes equality, improves understanding of company structures and financial indicators, and encourages a shared focus on organizational goals.

-Employee Participation Programs are more than just a financial benefit.
-They are tools that strengthen the corporate culture, increase employee loyalty, and boost productivity.
-Their greatest leverage is achieved when companies invest directly in the financial education of their employees, as knowledge is the foundation for informed decision-making—and for sustainable company success.*
+Employee participation programs are more than just a financial benefit: They are tools that strengthen corporate culture, build employee loyalty, and boost productivity.
+Their full potential is unlocked when companies invest directly in the financial education of their employees, because knowledge is the basis for informed decision-making—and for sustainable company success.*

 CONTACT US